dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   programming model.
 My guess and hope is that I can use ["thread confinement"](https://kotlinlang.org/docs/shared-mutable-state-and-concurrency.html#thread-confinement-fine-grained) when using coroutines to get the semantics I need but without using so many constructs in my own code (dictionaries, queues, futures, etc.)
+   * DONE Get the poll loop working
+   * DONE offset committing
+   * Backpressure
+   * Test and validate.
+Is it really correct?
+Am I accidentally clobbering offsets?
+Is it faster/slower than the virtual threads implementation?

 ## Finished Wish List Items